metagraph-dev/metagraph/docs/plugin_author_guide/plugin_parts.rst

         out.add_weighted_edges_from(g.itertuples(index=False, name="WeightedEdge"))
         return NetworkXEdgeMap(out, weight_label="weight",)

 The implementation of translators is fairly straightforward.
-We determine if the Pandas edge map is directed, create a corresponding directed or undirected NetworkX graph, take the edges from the Pandas edge map, and insert corresonding edges into the NetworkX graph.
+We determine if the Pandas edge map is directed, create a corresponding directed or undirected NetworkX graph, take the edges from the Pandas edge map, and insert corresponding edges into the NetworkX graph.

 The *translator* decorator allows the metagraph resolver to use this translator.
 How the decorator are used will be explained in more detail in the :ref:`End-to-End Plugin Pathway<end_to_end_plugin_pathway>`.